djangocon/2023.djangocon.eu/_pages/sponsors-information.md

 - Reimbursement for speaker travel and lodging expenses
 - A networking party to start the event.

-The DjangoCon US Slack channel currently has 700+ members where attendees get and give advice, discuss Django/Python issues, and all-around support each other, establishing a year-round connection that helps ensure the conference is as welcoming and comfortable as possible.
+The DjangoCon Europe Slack channel currently has 700+ members where attendees get and give advice, discuss Django/Python issues, and all-around support each other, establishing a year-round connection that helps ensure the conference is as welcoming and comfortable as possible.

 We promote our sponsors on our @djangocon Twitter account, which has over 18.8K followers.
 Our tweets are seen around the world.